revtel/react-native-nfc-manager/README.md

 ### setNdefPushMessage(bytes) [Android only]
 This API triggers [**Android Beam**](https://developer.android.com/guide/topics/connectivity/nfc/nfc#p2p), it can send Ndef (constructed by `bytes` array you passed) to remote device.

-When you want to cancel the Ndef sending, call this API again and pass `null` to it.

 Notice you must call `registerTagEvent` first before calling this.

+> When you want to cancel the Ndef sending, simply call this API again and pass `null` to it.

 __Arguments__
 - `bytes` - `array` - the full NdefMessage, which is an array of number

 __Examples__

+> Please see `examples/App.js` for a concrete example

 ```js
 // register Android Beam
 NfcManager.setNdefPushMessage(bytes)